Easter Fruit Salad

 Just like all of my holiday salads, it certainly isn’t meant to ONLY be enjoyed on that specific holiday (just like I wouldn’t hesitate to make shrimp deviled eggs in the middle of the summer).

 Think of this more like a Spring fruit salad idea that you can enjoy any time you want this season.
-It’d also be right at home on a Mother’s Day brunch menu, alongside oven bacon and vegetarian quiche.
+It’d also be right at home on a Mother’s Day brunch menu, alongside bacon in oven and vegetarian quiche.

 What goes into this Easter fruit salad recipe?